December 7, 2021 2022-08-19 18:50Corporate Lactation

 Return on Investment (ROI)

-Full support is key to employee happiness and retention.
-Providing new families with access to prenatal and postnatal education and lactation services is an effective way to show support, decrease sick time, and increase productivity and job satisfaction.
+Support is key to employee happiness and retention.
+Providing new families with access to education and lactation services is an effective way to show support, decrease sick time, and increase productivity.
 Here’s how supporting your breastfeeding employees increases your ROI: